SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 - Create a custom domain name, and click on save.
 Your domain name should appear at the top of the browser.
 - Click on "visit site".
 It might take a minute or two before the site will be ready.

-## Conclusion
+## Conclusion:

 Congrats 🎉, you were able to build and deploy your full-stack dApp using Solidity and Javascript on the Celo blockchain.

-## Next step
+## Next step:

-You can challenge yourself by adding more functions to your smart contract and implementing them using Javascript.
-You can also look at various Celo smart contracts and see if you can build a dApp using Javascript.
+You can challenge yourself by adding more functionalities to the smart contract and implement them using Javascript.

 The source code of this project is hosted [here](https://github.com/SamsonAmos/AgroCelo1).
 You can use it as a source of reference to edit yours.

 - [Live Demo](https://samsonamos.github.io/AgroCelo1/)

-## About the Author
+## About the Author:

 Samson Amos is a web2 and a web3 developer who loves a coding as well as teaching others.
 You can reach me out on Twitter [@SamsonAmoz](https://twitter.com/SamsonAmoz)